jesusff/cmip6-for-cordex/CMIP6_studies/README.md

 Pending issues
 --------------

- * Coding of multi-member metrics (e.g. data for ensemble means).
+ * ~~Coding of multi-member metrics (e.g. data for ensemble means).~~
-   - The problem is mainly the input format.
-Display format can be easily accomodated using an asterisk or similar.
+   - ~~The problem is mainly the input format.
+Display format can be easily accomodated using an asterisk or similar.~~
+   - Member ranges are now supported (see an example in [Tok20.yaml](Tok20.yaml)) and expanded automatically when rendering the table.
  * Hard and soft limits.
    1. Currently, alternative `plausible_values` can be provided.
 These could be used to define different limits.
    2. Another posibility is to leave the `plausible_values` for the hard limit, and use the `classes` to define a more fine-grained classification (e.g. having extreme `unplausible` levels in the labels).